-POLICY CW12: COMMUNITY FACILITIES
+POLICY CW12: COMMUNITY ASSETS

-Facilities of importance to the life and enjoyment of the local community are shown on the map at Figure 9.
-Development proposals that will enhance the viability and/or community value of the facilities shown in Figure 9 or any others on Cannock Chase District Council's list of Assets of Community Value35 will be supported as long as it is not detrimental to the character of the Parish.
-Otherwise, proposals that result in either the loss of the facility or in significant harm to the community value of a facility will be resisted, unless it can be clearly demonstrated that the operation of the facility or the ongoing delivery of the community value of the facility is no longer financially viable.
+Community assets of importance to the life and enjoyment of the local community are shown on the map at Figure 9.
+Development proposals that will enhance the viability and/or community value of the assets shown in Figure 9 or any others subsequently added Cannock Chase District Council's list of Assets of Community Value will be supported as long as it is not detrimental to the character of the Parish.
+Otherwise, proposals that result in either the loss of the asset or in significant harm to the community value of an asset will be resisted, unless it can be clearly demonstrated that the operation of the asset or the ongoing delivery of the community value of the asset is no longer financially viable.